UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 * **Pipeline Status:** This button takes the user to the NGS Status page where they can view their current/previous runs.

 * **Export to Excel:** This button will take the selected Imports/Samples and save them to an excel spreadsheet for the users convience (See Excel Export Guide)
+* **Export Geo Spreadsheet:** This button takes your selected samples information and fills out an excel spreadsheet for geo submission (some additional information may be required).
 * **Send to ENCODE:** *DISABLED* Under Construction

 * **Change Experiment Group:** If you're the owner of an experiment series, you can change which group it belongs to as long as you belong to that group.